 • Administration and enforcement.
 The Virginia Department of Environmental Quality's (DEQ) Division of Land Protection and Revitalization administers and enforces the state's hazardous waste determination and classification rules.

-EPA's "contained-in" policy is a flexible version of the mixture and derived-from rules created to apply to debris as well as environmental media (i.e., soil, groundwater, sediments).
-Although the EPA does not consider environmental media and debris to be hazardous waste in and of themselves, the EPA requires that these materials be regulated as hazardous waste during the time that they exhibit one or ...
+EPA's "contained-in" policy is a flexible version of the mixture and derived-from rules created to apply to debris, as well as environmental media (i.e., soil, groundwater, sediments).
+Although the EPA ...